 The Canadian Medication Appropriateness and Deprescribing Network

-OUR Mission
+OUR MISSION

-The Canadian Medication Appropriateness and Deprescribing Network (CADeN) is a group of clinicians, educators, people with lived experience, policymakers, and researchers.
+The Canadian Medication Appropriateness and Deprescribing Network (CADeN) is a group of people with lived experience, clinicians, educators, policymakers, and researchers.
 We work together to produce, share, and apply information to promote the safe and appropriate use of medications.

 Medication appropriateness is when patients receive the right medication, at the right time, at the right dose, and for the right reasons.